Zeuhz-Droid/interactive_card_details_form/README.md

 ### Introduction to Project

-This project was built as a precursor to learning and perfecting React, hence this is a REACT only project.
+This project was built as a precursor to learning and perfecting React, hence this project was built with only REACT and styled with native CSS.
 Class components _e.g_,

 ```js